-The Service Structure is attached at Appendix 1.
+The Service Structure is attached at Appendix I.

-The structure of Development Services was formed during 2000.
-The Head of Development Services has overall managerial responsibilities for all Development Services functions.
+The Head of Economic Growth And Development has overall managerial responsibilities for all Development Services functions.
 The Environmental Health & Trading Standards Manager has responsibility for management of the Food Law Enforcement Service assisted by a Principal Environmental Health Officer